FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 #.
 Install Mercurial.

 ..
-L11
+L14

 {{{Show self assessment questions slide}}}

 ..
-R11
+R14

 Here are some self assessment questions for you to solve

-1. Is Mercurial a Centralized VCS or Distributed
+1. Is Mercurial a Centralized VCS or Distributed Version Control System?
-VCS?
-Justify your reasoning.

 #.
-How can you verify whether Mercurial has been
+How can you verify whether Mercurial has been installed properly?
-installed properly?

 #.
-What is the command for accessing built-in help
-system of Mercurial?
+What is the command for accessing built-in help system of Mercurial?

 ..
-L12
+L15

 {{{Show the solutions slide to self assessment questions }}}

 ..
-R12
+R15

 And the answers,